Danial-Ahari/CD-Read-and-Error-Correction/README.md

 ### June 8th 17:00

 Something I thought about after pushing today that could save me time in the future: A Makefile.
 This push is identical to the last, except the directory structure has been changed, and a Makefile has been implemented with `make readcd` and `make clean` so that compiling, updating (even when not every file has been changed), and cleaning can be done way easier.
 I don't know why I didn't do this sooner.

+### June 12th 11:30

+Needless to say, my Makefile was kind of bad, and didn't really work.
+I had a misunderstanding of how object files work (mostly because I've never compiled shared libraries), so that's been sorted now.
+I've also re-done the Reed Solomon error correction code, because I realized I did it wrong, and had a kind of naïve understanding of how it worked.
+I also incorporated a new Reed Solomon library, from https://github.com/mersinvald/Reed-Solomon because libfec just didn't want to work no matter what I did.
+I'm pushing this bfore noon because I wanted to get that Makefile updated and also get this new code up there, before I continue working.
+I'm currently working on testing to see if this code works for error correction, and will probably push again this afternoon.